 As a result, you know then that if employed appropriately, student attainment levels in ICT capability should increase for your school.

-So what are evidence based teaching strategies?
+So what are evidence based technology teaching strategies?
 If ever you were after teaching strategies for the classroom, then you need to the ones that are backed by research.
 Just like the ones below.
 They were derived from research several years ago (Kennewell, Parkinson & Tanner, 2000) from the most ICT capable schools and classrooms and teachers in the UK.
 While a few decades have passed since then, these core teaching strategies with technology have been proven to work and remain the essential methodology that grounds you in the development of ICT capability today.

-High Impact Evidence based teaching strategies with technology
+High Impact Evidence based Technology teaching strategies

 Here are my top four evidence based teaching strategies: